SannyTelyas/string-calculator-js/README.md

-# String Calculator
+# String Calculator (functional js)

-This repo practices the String Calculator based on :
+This repo practices the String Calculator with functional javascript based on :

 http://osherove.com/tdd-kata-1/